 Monkey frowned and held tight his golden cudgel.

 “You don’t know me, Mr Pig.”
 Dem Bones start to explain.
 “Before I died and rotted away to a skeleton, I was a woman and a man, a famous fiction writer and a finance review editor, a college professor and a forensic expert, a storyteller in history and a culture minister in a bogus provincial government … By any standards, I was a public intellectual.”

 Monkey got crossed and began to shake his cudgel.

-The demon continued and surveyed around, “I wrote a diary about my life with a kung fu man which has been translated into many dialects, a novel about the soft bury of ten thousands of dead human bodies on an island which received many awards, a book on the great river and great mountains in 1949 which won wide acclaims from all bitter losers, a finance review magazine that persistently predicted the collapse of the Middle Kingdom …”
+The demon continued and surveyed around, “I wrote a diary about my life with a kung fu man which has been translated into many dialects, a novel about the soft bury of ten thousand dead human bodies on an island which received many awards, a book on the great river and great mountains in 1949 which won wide acclaims from all bitter losers, a finance review magazine that persistently predicted the collapse of the Middle Kingdom …”

 “Enough of your bullshit!”
 Monkey was fed up and bashed hard at the self-claimed formal public intellectual until it turned into a pile of white bones.